aayushjain92/Air-Travel-Agency/README.md

 1. Open application in Netbeans/Eclipse
 2. Clean and build the application
 3. Click on Run
-4. If using the command line, the main() class is MainJFrame.java
+4. If using the command line, the main() class is Interface\MainJFrame.java